 - Benefit: Pain Relief and Anti-inflammatory

 - Other Sources: Mango, Thyme, Hops and Lemongrass

 - Most strains have myrcene.

-Limonene has a very citrus-forward nose and is also commonly found in sativas.
+Limonene terpenes have a very citrus-forward nose and are also commonly found in sativas.
 Some users report increased focus and energy from this specific terpene.